- Ph.D. in East Asian Languages and Literatures, University of California, Irvine

 With his departmental colleagues Erin Huang and Franz Prichard, Chung launched Asia, Theory, Visuality, an initiative with a twofold purpose: the establishment of networks of intellectual exchange both within and beyond the Princeton community; and the creation of an eclectic but sustained set of dialogues about Asia, geopolitics and media that could traverse the disciplinary and geographic boundaries of both the area and media studies fields.

 “Flower in Hell (1958): Stylization, Landscape and the Presence of War.”
 In Sangjoon Lee ed.
 Rediscovering Korean Cinema.
-University of Michigan Press (forthcoming, 2018)
+University of Michigan Press (2019)

 “Planned Architectures of Cinematic Realism: Notes on Foreign Nonfiction Film in Colonial Korea.”
 In SAI: International Korean Literatures (SAI: Kukche han’guk munhak).
 (November 2017)